ome/bioformats/components/native/bf-cpp/readme.txt

 2) Generate the Bio-Formats C++ proxy classes;
 3) Build the Bio-Formats C++ shared library;
 4) Build the showinf command line tool, for testing the functionality.

+Please be patient, as the build may require several minutes to complete.

 Afterwards, a new subdirectory called "build" will contain the following files: